"SARA BETH PEARSON IS SIMPLY DIVINE."

 ~James Harp | Artistic Director, Lyric Opera Baltimore

 Sara Beth Pearson’s distinct artistry, stage presence and rich vocal quality are leading the young soprano to an important operatic career.
-She recently appeared as Leonora in Trovatore with New Rochelle Opera, and Lia in Debussy’s L’enfant Prodigue with the Lyric opera of Baltimore, Paolina in Donizetti’s Poliuto and Mimì in La Bohème with Amore Opera, and as Fenena in Nabucco at the Center for Jewish History in New York.
-Next, she will perform Ravel's Shéhérazade with Adelphi Orchestra.
+She recently appeared as Leonora in La Forza del destino with New Amsterdam Opera, Leonora in Trovatore with New Rochelle Opera, and Lia in Debussy’s L’enfant Prodigue with the Lyric opera of Baltimore, and Paolina in Donizetti’s Poliuto and Mimì in La Bohème with Amore Opera.

 The 2015 season featured role debuts as the title role of Puccini's Suor Angelica at the Trentino Music Festival in Italy, and Donna Elvira in Mozart's Don Giovanni with Amore Opera.
 In 2014, she performed the role of Nedda in Pagliacci in the inaugural season of the Maryland Lyric Opera, and she appeared as the title roles in Madama Butterfly with Amore Opera, and Floyd’s Susannah with Utopia Opera.
 She also performed the role of Anna in the Garden State Opera’s production of Puccini’s Le Villi.

-On the concert stage, Ms. Pearson has performed Beethoven's 9th with the Allentown Symphony Orchestra, Mozart’s Exultate Jubilate with the Bergen Sinfonia, Barber’s Knoxville: Summer of 1915 with The Baltimore Sinfonietta, Mendelssohn’s Wer nur den lieben Gott läßt Walden and “Hear My Prayer” with the Prince George’s Choral Society, and in operatic concert performances with the Annapolis Symphony, Annapolis Choral Society, and Maryland Concert Opera.
+On the concert stage, Ms. Pearson has performed Beethoven's Ninth Symphony with the Allentown Symphony Orchestra, Ravel’s Shéhérazade with the Adelphi Orchestra, Mozart’s Exultate Jubilate with the Bergen Sinfonia, Barber’s Knoxville: Summer of 1915 with The Baltimore Sinfonietta, Mendelssohn’s Wer nur den lieben Gott läßt Walden and “Hear My Prayer” with the Prince George’s Choral Society, and in operatic concert performances with the Annapolis Symphony, Annapolis Choral Society, and Maryland Concert Opera.
 She is highly sought after as an entertainer and recitalist and has dazzled audiences in numerous exclusive events throughout the United States and Europe.
 Memorably, she was honored to perform at a private mass and reception for Archbishop Desmond Tutu.
-[Back to top]